Lifelong Reinforcement Learning with Modulating Masks: Discussion

 The analysis of the coefficients of the linear combination (Section \ref{subsec:analyis-linear-comb-coeffs}) reveals that the optimization can tune them to adapt to the nature of the curriculum.
 In the CT-graph and Minigrid curricula, previous masks are used in balanced proportions.
 On the Continual World environment, instead, particular masks, and layers within those masks, had significantly larger weights than others.
 From this observation, we conclude that the new proposed approach may be flexible enough to adapt to a variety of different curricula with different degrees of task similarity.

 One concern with modulating masks is that memory requirements increase linearly with the number of tasks.
 This makes the approach not particularly scalable to large numbers of tasks.
 However, the promising performance of the linear combination approaches suggests that an upper limit could be imposed on the number of masks to be stored.
 After such a limit has been reached, new tasks can be learned solely as linear combinations of known masks, significantly reducing memory requirements.
 While this paper tested vector parameters with a scalar for each network layer, the analysis of the tuned parameters suggests that in some cases a single scalar for each mask could be used, further reducing memory requirements.

-In the current study, the binarization process, key to reduce memory use, was successful in the discrete benchmarks and only after performing the linear combination in $\mathrm{Mask_{LC}}$ and $\mathrm{Mask_{BLC}}$.
-Binarized masks resulted in poor performance in the continuous value Continual World benchmark, and if binarization was performed before the linear combination.
-Further studies could investigate this issue in more detail.
-It is possible that binarized masks could result in good performance if only the head layer was made continuous, thus ensuring smoothness in the output.

-A different approach to reduce memory consumption is to take advantage of the apparent equal representations of known masks (as shown in Figure \ref{fig:summary_mask_lc_lcomb_coeff}).
-If the advantage of previous knowledge can be represented as an average of previous masks, it is possible to modify the algorithm to maintain only a moving average of all previous masks.
-In such a case, the algorithm will combine a new mask with the average of all previous masks.
-This extreme version of the algorithm is memory efficient, but may under-perform in curricula where coefficients are tuned to be diverse as in the CW10 benchmark (Figure \ref{fig:summary_mask_lc_lcomb_coeff} right-most column).
-Building on this idea, a limited number of \emph{template} masks can be used instead of a single average mask.
-Each template can be a running average of a cluster of tasks, simply determined by L2 distances of masks, that will ensure good forward transfer while maintaining scalability.

-One further approach to reduce memory is to experiment with high level of sparsity in the masks (Equations \ref{eqn:score-to-binary-mask} and \ref{eqn:score-to-continuous-mask}).
-Increasing the threshold (currently set to 0), or applying top k-winners as in \citep{wortsman2020supermasks} for supervised learning, may lead to a meta optimization process where significantly smaller masks maintain acceptable levels of performance.
-In summary, while more work is required to improve the memory efficiency of the proposed approaches, the success of the linear combination methods suggests venues of research to reduce memory consumption, while the performance advantages justify further research of masking methods in LRL.
+Other suggestions to combat memory requirements in the mask approach are discussed in Appendix \ref{appendx:learned-mask-and-memory}.